 - Game Grumps.
 Danny is very susceptible to this.
 Sometimes he will catch on to when he's being fooled, but it doesn't take much to convince him otherwise.

 - In early seasons of The Simpsons this was one of Superintendent Chalmers' characteristics in relation to the lies Principal Skinner told him.
-The greatest example of this is him believing Skinner's story that the northern lights were occurring in the kitchen, when it was really a really bad fire.
+The greatest example of this is him believing Skinner's story that the northern lights were occurring in the kitchen when it was actually a really bad fire.

-- Steven Universe: The Ruby Squad from "Hit the Diamond" accept absolutely every statement at face value, even if it's made by someone who couldn't be acting more unnatural if she tried, or is blatantly impossible, like the lie that their target Jasper is on Neptune.
+- Steven Universe: The Ruby Squad accept absolutely every statement at face value, even if it's made by someone who couldn't be acting more unnatural if she tried, or is blatantly impossible, like the lie that their target Jasper is on Neptune.

 Ruby Fusion: Why didn't you say so!?

-- One of the symptoms of autism is a lack of "Theory of Mind", or the inability to understand another person's point of view or mindset.
+- According to some theories of autism, autistic people may lack of "Theory of Mind", or the ability to understand another person's point of view or mindset.
 This may lead to the person with autism believing nearly everything he or she is told, even if the information is obviously false to everyone else.